AnusuryKarthikeya/Hospitality-Data-Analysis-Using-Python/README.md

 Matplotlib 📊

-🧠 Key Insights
+# 🧠 Key Insights
 City hotels tend to have higher cancellation rates than resort hotels.

-The highest number of bookings occur during summer months.
+The highest number of bookings occurs during summer months.

 Longer lead times are associated with higher cancellation probability.